 This antibiotic is popular because it treats infections in adults and children.
 But, the drug is not without side effects — including fatal heart-related risks.

-Some lawyers investigated irregular heart rhythm lawsuits against Pfizer.
-According to attorneys, Pfizer failed to warn the public about this potentially fatal side effect.
-The drug giant also paid millions to several states to settle allegations that it used misleading tactics to market the drug to children.
+Zithromax also led to some legal trouble for Pfizer, including paying millions to several states to settle allegations that it used misleading tactics to market the drug to children.

 How Zithromax Works

 Zithromax belongs to a class of antibiotics called macrolides, which are bacteriostatic — meaning they treat infections by preventing bacteria from multiplying and producing the proteins that are essential for their growth.
 Eventually, the remaining bacteria die or are killed by the immune system, not by the drug itself.
 This is in contrast to bactericidal antibiotics, which kill bacteria.
 Bactericidal drugs include fluoroquinolones and penicillin.